p-lots/daily-programmer/2016-06-27-273-easy-getting-a-degree/README.md

   for a wikipedia page with temperature conversion formulas.
 * [See here](http://www.teacherschoice.com.au/maths_library/angles/angles.htm)
   for a random web link about converting between degrees and radians.

-# Finally

-Have a good challenge idea?
-Consider submitting it to /r/dailyprogrammer_ideas